 Crafting such messaging isn’t always easy though.
 You want to provide enough information to let your would-be subscribers know what they’re getting, but you don’t want to write so much that they lose interest.
 It should also be catchy and hook your audience in.

 Want to see a great example?
-Check out one of ours to help you build a powerful online presence (and we’re not just saying that to toot our own horn).
+Check out one of ours to help you plan, build, and launch your dream website all on your own over the course of a single weekend. (and we’re not just saying that to toot our own horn).

-Even though the size of the font is inverted, “Free Email Course” is the headline in this case and “Create Your Dream Website in Just 5 Days!” is the subhead.
-(Psst….you can sign up for this free email course by clicking here!)
+Even though the size of the font is inverted, “Free Roadmap” is the headline in this case and “Launch the website of your dreams in 6 easy steps!” is the subhead.
+(Psst….you can sign up for this free roadmap by clicking here!)

 What’s great about this dynamic duo is that the headline hooks people in but the subhead further entices the audience while explaining the offer.